Spokane Industries Maintains a 99.8% Uptime Rate with eMaint CMMS

 - 99.8% uptime rate due to improved planning and inter-departmental communications

-- Work prioritised based on criticality via RIME ranking codes
+- Work prioritized based on criticality via RIME ranking codes

 - KPIs and performance against budget tracked on real-time dashboards

-- Improved labour productivity - higher PM completion with 50% reduction in staff
+- Improved labor productivity – higher PM completion with 50% reduction in staff

 - Integrated purchasing and inventory management resulted in dramatic inventory reduction

-- Planning to utilise barcoding and develop a tool charge-out system
+- Planning to utilize barcoding and develop a tool charge-out system